douglashellowell/react-element-cloner/notes.md

 Object { "$$typeof": Symbol("react.element"), type: "p", key: null, ref: null, props: {…}, _owner: {…}, _store: {…}, … }
 ```

-React provides a safe way to interact and manage children - including passing/overwriting props and children - which gives us an opportunity to write some more advanced React Components!
+React provides a safe way to interact with and manage children - including passing/overwriting props and children - which gives us an opportunity to write some more advanced React Components!

 ---